-The trend of raising backyard chickens has certainly been a boon to a healthier American diet, but has had an unintended negative effect on those selling their excess eggs.
-Due to the overwhelming supply of fresh eggs from backyard flocks and small farms at farmers’ markets, feed stores and roadside stands, egg prices are being kept artificially low.
+The trend of raising backyard chickens has certainly helped accommodate a healthier American diet, but it has unintentionally had a detrimental effect on those selling their excess eggs.
+Because of the overwhelming supply of fresh eggs from backyard flocks and small farms at farmers markets, feed stores and roadside stands, the price of eggs is being kept artificially low.

 It’s often hard to sell a dozen eggs for a high enough price to cover the cost of raising chickens—including their feed, supplements and housing—as well as the egg cartons and other packaging.
-Many times, fresh eggs are sold for about the same price as store-bought eggs, despite being fresher and more nutritious.
+Many times, locally grown eggs are sold for about the same price as eggs found in supermarkets, despite the former being fresher and more nutritious.
 When you sell your eggs, you’re not only competing against the low grocery-store egg prices but also against other local sellers.
 Here are some tips to get your eggs to stand out from the crowd without undercutting the sale price.

 1. Boost Yolk Color

 Eggs from free-range chickens that eat a lot of grass and weeds will naturally have more vibrant yolks and look fresher than store-bought eggs from caged chickens, but you can bump up the wow factor of your chickens’ egg yolks simply by feeding foods high in xyanthophyll, a carotenoid with a naturally orange pigment.
 Some of these foods include basil, carrots, corn, marigolds, parsley, pumpkin, red cabbage, tomatoes, watermelon and the leaves of most green plants.
 And if you’re selling at a farmers market or fair, crack a few eggs into a bowl to show potential buyers how great your eggs look.